josephmsaed/Lustre-BE-Lego-Robot/README.md

 >Note: Clockwise\_M and Counterclockwise\_M should not be true at the same time for the same motor.
 Similarly for Cmd\_Speed\_M and Cmd\_Position\_M.

 ## _Used Nodes:_
+"The main node of the system, covers all the behaviors of the robot."
 ```
 node main_robot (
                 sensor_1 : bool ;